Semirom County

 Semirom County (شهرستان سمیرم) is in Isfahan province, Iran.
 Its capital is the city of Semirom.

 History

-After the 2011 National Census, Vardasht Rural District was separated from the Central District in the formation of Vardasht District, including the new Darreh Shur Rural District.
+In 2012, Vardasht Rural District was separated from the Central District in the formation of Vardasht District, including the new Darreh Shur Rural District.
 Padena-ye Olya Rural District was separated from Padena District to form Danakuh District, (Note: Renamed Padena-ye Olya District) including the new Bar Aftab Rural District.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 70,735 in 17,072 households.
+At the time of the 2006 National Census, the county's population was 70,735 in 17,072 households.
 The following census in 2011 counted 65,047 people in 18,062 households.
 The 2016 census measured the population of the county as 74,109 in 22,530 households.

 Administrative divisions

 Semirom County's population history and administrative structure over three consecutive censuses are shown in the following table.